Ruislip Property Flood Resilience

 Property Flood Resilience

-PFR includes any measures to reduce the risks to people and property, enabling households and businesses to reduce damage, speed up recovery, reoccupy flooded buildings and potentially obtain insurance cover more easily and affordably.
+PFR includes any measures to reduce the risks to people and property, enabling households and businesses to reduce damage, speed up recovery, reoccupy flooded buildings.
+This can sometimes allow property owners to obtain insurance cover more easily and affordably.

 Further guidance on PFR, including information on products and our FAQs, are provided to the right of this webpage.